Frequently Asked Questions (FAQ)

 3. I want to hold a photo shoot at a state park or trail.
 How do I arrange for a photography permit?

-Photography permits are required if your photo shoot will disrupt others’ enjoyment of the park or for resource protection.
+Photography permits are required if your photo/film shoot will affect park visitors or resources.

 Submit the form to DRP_Comms@FloridaDEP.gov.
 Staff will let you know if they have additional questions and work with the park manager on site for review.